SEO beginners Guide

 Optimizing Your Images

 Make sure to give your images descriptive names.
-Ensuring that they are optimised for quick
+Ensuring that they are optimised for quick loading on any device.

 In the next piece, we'll talk about link building, which is another crucial component of SEO.